 For more information, access the official website of the faculty of engineering of Tohoku university here: https://www.eng.tohoku.ac.jp/english/

 A highly acclaimed research university in Japan, Nagoya University was established in 1939 in the city center of Nagoya in Aichi Prefecture.
-According to QS Global World Ranking (2020), it ranks 6th in Japan and within 110th in the World University Rankings.
+According to QS Global World Ranking (2020), it ranks 6th in Japan and in the 110th in the World University Rankings.
 Welcoming roughly 2,400 students from across the globe, this university promotes interdisciplinary education to meet the demands of numerous advanced industries.
 The School of Engineering has 5 undergraduate departments comprised of Chemical and Biological Engineering, Physical Science and Engineering, Electrical and Electronic Engineering and Information Engineering, Mechanical and Aerospace Engineering, and Civil Engineering and Architecture; and the graduate department has 12 departments: Electrical Engineering and Computer Science, Computational Science and Engineering, and Micro-Nano Systems Engineering to name a few.

 For admission information for international students, please inquire at http://en.nagoya-u.ac.jp/admissions/other/information.html

-Located in Fukuoka in Kyushu area of Japan, Kyushu University is one of Japan’s National Seven Universities, founded in 1903.
-According to QS Global World Ranking (2020), it is ranked between 38th in the World University Rankings and 2nd in Japan University Rankings.
+Located in Fukuoka in the Kyushu area of Japan, Kyushu University is one of Japan’s National Seven Universities, founded in 1903.
+According to QS Global World Ranking (2020), it is ranked 38th in the World University Rankings and 2nd in Japan University Rankings.
 They welcome roughly 2,000 students from 102 countries and regions.
 They also have 12 overseas branch offices, making Kyushu University an ideal member of the Top Global University Project which is a government-funded initiative to boost the global competitiveness of select groups of universities.